mftw/ikea-tradfri-node-rest-api/README.md

 ## Acknowlegements
 Heavily inspiret by: https://github.com/wschenk/tradfri-cli
 and the article from the same author: https://willschenk.com/articles/2019/controlling_ikea_tradfri_with_node/
+And a big thanks to this lib: https://github.com/AlCalzone/node-tradfri-client
 Thanks alot, couldn't have done it without that!